“All the works of man have their origin in creative fantasy.” – C.G. Jung

 The following story is a work of fiction, inspired by an ongoing “God Helmet” experiment run by Dr. Michael Persinger of Laurentian University in Ontario, Canada.

 Peggy is a confirmed atheist and a skeptic when it comes to any supernatural explanation of natural phenomena.
 So-called mysteries are simply those things which have yet to be explained by science.
-Today, Peggy has … Read more
+Today, Peggy has offered herself up … Read more

 Part 2: Brian’s Miraculous Moment